-OTA disagrees with this assessment.
 Until a final rule is issued on a petitioned substance or until the petitioned substance is rejected at the NOSB level, certified operators cannot positively determine the reformulation or relabeling that would need to occur.
-Reformulating a product at a minimum will include sourcing and testing alternative ingredients, establishing product specifications, research and development on the reformulated product, NOP certification review and approval, quality and cost analysis, consumer product trials, market analysis, and product launch.
-Relabeling at a minimum includes label design, nutritional analysis and food nutrition facts development, regulatory compliance review and approval.
+At a minimum, reformulating a product will include sourcing and testing alternative ingredients, establishing product specifications, researching and developing the reformulated product, NOP certification review and approval, quality and cost analysis, consumer product trials, market analysis, and product launch.
+Relabeling includes label design, nutritional analysis and food nutrition facts development, regulatory compliance review and approval.
+This entire process usually takes 2 years at a minimum.